rohityadavcloud/monkeybox/README.md

 ![VM Manager Virt Network](doc/images/virt-net.png)

 This will create a virtual network with NAT with the CIDR 172.20.0.0/16, your gateway will be `172.20.0.1` which is also your host's virtual bridge IP.
+The virtual network's bridge name `virbrX`may be different and it does not matter as long as you've a NAT-enabled virtual network in 172.20.0.0/16.

 ## Using MonkeyBox Appliance